Companies that use School Messenger

 All school communication School Messenger

-School Messenger We detected 903 customers using School Messenger and 64 companies that churned or ended their trial.
-The most common industry is Primary and Secondary Education (43%) and the most common company size is 201-500 employees (26%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+School Messenger We detected 917 customers using School Messenger and 72 companies that churned.
+The most common industry is Primary and Secondary Education (42%) and the most common company size is 201-500 employees (25%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login